BANGAUTOGLASS

 Factors that influence what the claim covers — and what it costs out of pocket — include your deductible level, whether your policy has specific glass coverage provisions, and how your insurer classifies the replacement (repair vs. full replacement, OEM vs. aftermarket glass).
 Some insurers may push back on OEM glass costs on an older vehicle; understanding your policy language before service begins can save you from surprises.

 If you haven't started the insurance process yet, Bang AutoGlass — which provides mobile windshield replacement in Arizona and Florida — can assist you with the claim process and help make sure the documentation reflects the correct scope of work.
-Just keep in mind that the claim itself is filed by you as the policyholder; we support the process, not replace it.
+We support the process every step of the way.

 What to Expect During the Actual Service